Find the perfect gift this Christmas

 Hazel Sheffield takes her readers on a journey that begins at the coastline and travels inward via hoardings and railway arches, factories, streets and neighbourhoods to our homes.
 Moving from Watchet harbour in the South West to Gateshead in the North East, from Lancashire to London and the South East, she introduces us to the people who are acting to shape their own destinies - people with first-hand knowledge of the problems Britain faces and with clear ideas how to make things better.

-Full of inspiring stories, this is a book about regeneration, empowerment, community spirit and hope.
+This is a book about regeneration, reclaiming power, and the hope that comes from community action.
 About people questioning how the world works and determined to do things differently in the face of economic upheaval and climate crisis.
 People learning to build a new world, challenging us all to think about how we should live in the face of certain change.

 About Hazel Sheffield